js4jiang5/BatteryOptimizer_for_Mac/README.md

     eg: battery calibrate stop # stop calibration

   battery schedule
-    schedule periodic calibration at most 4 separate days per month or specified weekday every 1~4 weeks. default is one day per month on Day 1 at 9am.
+    schedule periodic calibration at most 4 separate days per month, or specified weekday every 1~12 weeks, or specified one day every 1~3 month. default is one day per month on Day 1 at 9am.
     Examples:
     battery schedule    # calibrate on Day 1 at 9am
     battery schedule day 1 8 15 22    # calibrate on Day 1, 8, 15, 22 at 9am.